thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 When we get the result of the response of our endpoint `getAuthor` we got the data in a JSON format, but we want use data in an instance of a Author class.

 With Json-b we can define a [JsonbAdapter](https://www.eclipsecon.org/na2016/sites/default/files/slides/JSONB%20-%20EclipseCon%202016.pdf) class and override the operations `adaptToJson` and `adaptFromJson`.
-In the operation`adaptFromJson` we define how to create a Author object a JSON object.
+In the operation`adaptFromJson` we define how to create a Author object from a JSON Object.

 ```java
 import com.ibm.authors.Author;